Farhad-Davaripour/Machine_learning_with_python/README.md

 ![image](MyImage-GitHub.jpg)

-- Farhad Davaripour is a finite element specialist/data scientist with near 3 years of experience working in research and development roles.
-He has a knack for problem-solving and passion for data science (He is in training).
+- Farhad Davaripour is a finite element specialist/data science enthusiast with near 3 years of experience working in research and development roles.
+He has a knack for problem-solving and passion for data science (He is certified with [IBM Data Science Professional Certificate.](https://www.coursera.org/professional-certificates/ibm-data-science?#courses)).
-- Currently He is taking the data science fundamental courses as a part of IBM Data Science Professional Certificate.
 - Connect with Farhad on [LinkedIn](https://www.linkedin.com/in/farhad-davaripour/)